 Another benefit of Amazon publishing is its efficient distribution system.
 Once your book is uploaded to Amazon’s publishing platform, it becomes available to customers worldwide in electronic and paperback formats.
-Fulfillment by Amazon (FBA) means that you don’t have to worry about the logistics of printing and shipping your book, as Amazon takes care of all of this for you.
+Fulfillment by Amazon, or Amazon FBA, means that you don’t have to worry about the logistics of printing and shipping your book, as Amazon takes care of all of this for you.
 Instead, you can focus on your book marketing strategy.

 Cons to Selling Books on Amazon